 Paper has the advantage that it's good value and can be cut to size, and it means that all those practice paintings won't take up too much space.
 It doesn't require any preparation either, making it easy to use.
 Note that paper doesn't lend itself as well to a nicely presented final piece like a canvas, so also see our guide to the best oil paint canvases.

 Brushes are essential for painting, and it's important to select ones that are suitable for oils.
-Traditionally, hog hair brushes like this set by Winton are used with oils, as they're tough enough to handle solvents and thick paint.
-This set is a solid starting point if you aren't sure about what shapes and sizes are right for you, and it offers good quality for the price.
+Traditionally, hog hair brushes like this range by Winton are used with oils, as they're tough enough to handle solvents and thick paint.
+This range is a solid starting point to explore (just pick a selection from the range).

 The brushes retain their shape well and as hog brushes, they're quite robust.
 They do occasionally drop bristles, especially when first used, but this tends to stop after a few uses.
-It would be nice to have one small brush for details too.
 See our guide to the best paintbrushes for oils for more options.

 A palette is an essential piece of kit for oil painting as it provides a surface to mix colour on.
 This paper palette provides a convenient solution as it can be held like a conventional palette, but the sheets tear off.